 The Best Internet Provider for You Depends on Your Area

 The answer to this question will depend on your specific household's needs.
 Each connection type has pros and cons, and each provider offers different features, pricing, and package options.
-Here are some things to keep in mind when deciding among home internet service providers.
+Here are some things to keep in mind when deciding among home internet service providers such as these.

 Take the time to read the information in the "learn more" or "show offer details" section of the provider website.
 This little area is a treasure trove of useful details about the plan.